Playland (New York): Attractions

 Walker & Gillette's asymmetrical beaux arts plan integrated Playland's three major components.
 The first component, a swimming park, is defined by a semi-elliptical beach, boardwalk, and arcade.
 At the center of this arcade, a Spanish Revival bathhouse and pool terminates the automobile approach along Playland Parkway and its twin towers frame a view of Long Island Sound.
 The second component, an amusement park, is laid out along an axial landscaped mall at roughly 90 degrees to the Parkway approach.
 An entrance plaza with central fountain at the beach end of this axis is defined by corner pavilions and anchored by a casino and ice rink building.
 The axial mall is flanked by colonnades which serve to visually organize the various rides, games, and restaurants on each outboard side.
 A midway cross-axis terminates in a gate at the large parking lot on its inland end and at a promontory at its waterside end.
 The main axis terminates in a 100 foot tall Music Tower that now has a performance stage at its base.
 All original amusement park buildings are in an Art Deco style.
 The third component, a boating lake, lies beyond the tower.
 Its boathouse consists of two pavilions symmetrically flanking a central colonnade, facing a terrace and boat dock and the lake.

+Many of the original 1928 building facades and details were completely removed or "gutted to the studs" in 2022 as part of a $135,000,000 refreshment.
+Money was invested in recreating details in different materials.

+Fireworks

+From the first year it opened in 1928, Playland has attracted giant crowds for its fireworks.
+Pyrotechnic displays have become a notable attraction of the park increasing visitation especially on Fourth of July.

+Swimming park

+Playland's swimming park includes a beach, pool, boardwalk, bathhouses and arcade.

+Pool

+Playland's original pool opened on June 6, 1929.
+It was filled with fresh water.
+A 3-day carnival with divers and trapeze artists marked the occasion.
+The pool hosted the famous "Counties" swim meets for many years.
+The pool was demolished and rebuilt in 2021 and 2022.